CZ-NIC/knot-resolver/daemon/bindings/net.rst

   ":ref:`mod-http-doh`","``kresd-doh.socket``"
   ":ref:`Web management <mod-http-built-in-services>`","``kresd-webmgmt.socket``"

+.. warning:: You MUST NOT repeat the localhost defaults in the following drop-in overrides, otherwise the socket will fail to start with "Address in use" error.
+To view the entire socket configuration, including any drop-ins, use systemctl cat.

-To configure kresd to listen on a public interface using the original DNS protocol, create a drop-in file:
+To configure kresd to listen on a **public interface** using the original DNS protocol, create a drop-in file:

 .. code-block:: bash